ycpcs/fys100-fall2015/labs/lab15.md

 In this lab we will experiment with writing programs for the Arduino, an embedded controller.

 First, read the *Embedded controllers* and *Arduino* sections.
 Then read the *Hardware setup* and *Software setup* sections to find out how to get started with the Arduino development software and the [SparkFun RedBoard](https://www.sparkfun.com/products/12757) hardware.
 Next, read the *Arduino programs* section to learn about how Arduino programs work (they are very similar to Processing programs.)
-Finally, read *Color sensor* for an explanation of the task you will work on.
+Finally, read the *Quick experiments* and *Color sensor* sections for an explanation of the tasks you will work on.

 ## Embedded controllers

 An *embedded controller* is a computer that is meant to be "embedded" in a larger device or system.
 Unlike "standalone" computing devices such as PCs, laptops, tablets, and smartphones, where the software exists to serve the needs of a human user, software for embedded systems operates automonously.

-There are a *huge* number of applications for embedded controllers.
-In fact, you probably use devices with embedded controllers every day.
+There are a *huge* number of possible applications for embedded controllers.
+In fact, you almost certainly use devices with embedded controllers every day.

 A typical embedded controller uses *sensors* to monitor the physical environment and *actuators* to control the physical environment.
 For example, an embedded controller in a coffeemaker could use a temperature sensor to keep track of the current water temperature, and activate/deactivate a heating element to keep the temperature at an optimum temperature for brewing coffee.